kubernetes/website/content/zh/docs/concepts/workloads/controllers/replicaset.md

 <!--
 ### DaemonSet

-Use a [`DaemonSet`](/docs/concepts/workloads/controllers/daemonset/) instead of a ReplicaSet for pods that provide a machine-level function, such as machine monitoring or machine logging.
-These pods have a lifetime that is tied to a machine lifetime: the pod needs to be running on the machine before other pods start, and are safe to terminate when the machine is otherwise ready to be rebooted/shutdown.
+Use a [`DaemonSet`](/docs/concepts/workloads/controllers/daemonset/) instead of a ReplicaSet for Pods that provide a machine-level function, such as machine monitoring or machine logging.
+These Pods have a lifetime that is tied to a machine lifetime: the Pod needs to be running on the machine before other Pods start, and are safe to terminate when the machine is otherwise ready to be rebooted/shutdown.
 -->
 ### DaemonSet